adamvi/NCME_2014/index.Rmd

 ##  Knit the .Rmd file

 *  Move the Baseline_SGP_Report.Rmd file into the cloned directory file
-*  In R, swith the working directory to the Baseline_SGP_Report directory and then "knit" the file.
+*  In R, switch the working directory to the Baseline_SGP_Report directory and then "knit" the file.

 ```
 setwd('Baseline_SGP_Report')